stevegeek/typed_operation/README.md

 Inputs to the operation are specified as typed attributes using the `param` method.

-Results of the operation are a type of `Dry::Monads::Result` object.
+Result format of the operation is up to you, but plays nicely with `Dry::Monads`.

 ### Examples: